Nuisance wildlife and pests—including rats, mice, raccoons, and mosquitoes—can carry many diseases that pose serious risks to your household.

 If you have any nuisance wildlife populations in or near your home, it might be time to call in help from a professional to eliminate this potential threat to your health.
-You can easily avoid most of these zoonotic diseases with proper control of wildlife populations in your home.
+You can easily avoid most of these zoonotic diseases with proper control of wildlife populations near your home.

 Here’s a breakdown of the common zoonotic diseases that you should be concerned about if you have a nuisance wildlife population sharing your space.